Overview of Texas’ Medicaid Primary Home Care

 – Home Management Tasks – housecleaning, laundry, shopping for essentials, preparing meals

-– Personal Care – includes assistance with bathing, dressing, grooming, hair / skin care, toileting, eating, walking, transferring (i.e., moving from the bed to a chair), medication reminders
+– Personal Care – includes assistance with bathing, dressing, grooming, hair / skin care, toileting, feeding / eating, walking, transferring (i.e., moving from the bed to a chair), self-administration of medication (i.e., reminders, opening a bottle, reordering medication)

 Eligibility Requirements for Texas’ Medicaid Primary Home Care